 As a student, you’ll come across different types of essays throughout your college journey.
 Essays provide a great way to portray your understanding of a topic and display your writing skills.

-One of the most common types of essays in college is Document-Based Question (DBQ) essays.
+One of the most common types of essays in college is a Document-Based Question (DBQ) essay.
 You’ll occasionally be asked to write these types of essays, and it’s therefore important to understand the essentials of writing them.

 What are DBQ Essays?

 A Document-Based Question (DBQ) Essay is an essay in which you carefully study a specific document, analyze it, and then answer questions based on the document.

 This type of essay is meant to test your understanding and analysis skills.
 It also tests how much you can think outside the box.
 They are usually part of the AP U.S. History exam.

 To write a good DBQ essay, you must portray an understanding of the topic and link it to evidence from reliable sources.

 Like any other essay, your DBQ essay should have an introduction, a body, and a conclusion.
 Let’s review the components of each section and how to write them for the best performance.